 A business leader who would like to implement a standardized approach across her sales organization that helps improve the way they present solutions and value propositions to buyers.

-Communicating a clear and persuasive message to your audience is critical – whether in a sales or service delivery situation or presenting a solution or new proposition to the marketplace, people and organizations need to deliver their ideas in a clear and directed way that speaks to the key issues and challenges your audience is facing.
-If you can more effectively communicate your message and your logical persuasive arguments, you will be much more likely to convince people that they should take the action you propose.
+Communicating a clear and persuasive message to customers is critical in a sales and service delivery and when presenting a solution or proposition.
+You recognize the need for your front line staff to deliver ideas in a clear and directed way that speak to the issues and challenges their audience is facing.
+If as an organization, you can more effectively communicate your messages, your teams will more often convince prospects and customers that they should take proposed actions increasing sales effectiveness.

-How can we improve the way our teams communicate and realize better results?
+How can we improve the way we communicate to better engage and convince our customer audience and realize better results?

-- Formally introduce Structured Thinking and Delivery using workshops that use hands-on practice, case studies and real-world examples.
+- Formally introduce Top-Down Thinking and Structured Delivery into your organization using the S-C-Q-A approach.
+Use workshop training, hands-on practice, and real-world examples.

-- Reinforce the approach by applying structured communication techniques across all your interactions day-to-day – including presentations, emails, blog posts and marketing communications
+- Reinforce the approach by applying structured communication techniques in your day-to-day interactions – including internal emails, customer presentations, blog posts and marketing communications.

-- Ensure adoption across the organization by leading by example and recognizing the impacts that come from applying the approach.
+- Ensure adoption across the organization and lead by example, recognizing the impacts that come from applying the approach.